Hexzenberg/Todolist/README.md

 - Used webpack to bundle the Javascript modules together.

+- Used localStorage variable to store the entered data on the device that is using the website.

+- Used JSON parsing to get the entered data from the local storage.

 - Screenshot:
 - <img width="1512" alt="Screenshot 2023-12-25 at 4 34 35 PM" src="https://github.com/Hexzenberg/Todolist/assets/98541526/c2fe54e7-2df0-425c-9cff-f5d8b022fe99">